otepencelik/GAN-Artwork-Generation/README.md

 *insert drive link*

-The original WikiArt dataset is contained in this repo:
+The original WikiArt dataset is contained in [this repo](https://github.com/cs-chan/ArtGAN/tree/master/WikiArt%20Dataset).

 The models in this repository are the implementations of the following papers: